ortelius/emporous-go/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for the UOR Client
+about: Suggest an idea for the emporous Client
 title: ''
 labels: enhancement
 assignees: ''